nizamseu/bangla-money-format/API.md

 ### `toText(number, options)`

-Converts a number to Bengali text representation with money formatting.
+Converts a number to Bengali text representation with money formatting using accurate Bengali compound numbers.

 **Parameters:**